John Procope makes third attempt at swim from Tobago to Trinidad

 Procope will pause his swim every 45 minutes to stay hydrated, with his team providing him with a variety of beverages.

 He will be accompanied by three vessels: On the Marc, Survival and Predator, the navigating boat.
-The vessels will be outfitted with air guns, flairs, cooler boxes, air horns, binoculars, compasses, and first-aid kits, and Procope said it will cost approximately $30,000 to cover the crews for their time, expertise, fuel and commitment to create history with him.
+The vessels will be outfitted with air guns, flairs, cooler boxes, air horns, binoculars, compasses and first-aid kits, and Procope said it will cost approximately $30,000 to cover the crews for their time, expertise, fuel and commitment to create history with him.

 "If we have a chance, we're going to keep going.
-The only reason we stopped last time is because we didn't have a chance."
+The only reason we stopped last time is because we didn't have a chance.

 "We think we have it and theoretically we have it, but it hasn't been done in practice, which is why nobody else has accomplished this feat without the use of propulsion or flotation aids," he said.

 Procope isn't getting carried away, though, and he and his team are wary of the threat posed by the Atlantic hurricane season.
-Last week, Hurricane Beryl ravaged through the Caribbean as a Category 4 and 5 hurricane, before making its way further north to wreak havoc in Texas this week.
+Last week, Hurricane Beryl ravaged the Caribbean as a Category 4 and 5 hurricane, before making its way further north to wreak havoc in Texas this week.

-"If the weather doesn't cooperate, then we don't have a snowball's hope in hell.
+"If the weather doesn't co-operate, then we don't have a snowball's hope in hell.
 It's a very simple equation.
 If the weather isn't right, and the currents aren't right, it's basically going to be an exercise in futility."

 The difficulty of the task ahead for Procope and his crew is perhaps heightened by a pending deadline, as he's set to represent TT at the Pan Am Aquatics Masters Championships from July 18-29 at the National Aquatics Centre in Couva.
-Additionally, Procope said a team of European swimmers are also hell-bent on making the swim after learning about his prior attempts.
+Additionally, Procope said a team of European swimmers are also hell-bent on making the swim after learning about his previous attempts.

 "There's a team from Denmark who got interested in swimming the channel between Tobago and Trinidad...they're coming down on the (July) 16 and it's their intention to be the first human beings to swim the channel.
 I have a score to settle in swimming that channel."